Blink-182

-Blink-182 (stylized as blink-182) is an American rock band formed in Poway, California in 1992.
-Their current lineup consists of bassist/vocalist Mark Hoppus, guitarist/vocalist Tom DeLonge, and drummer Travis Barker.
-Though their sound has diversified throughout their career, their musical style, described as pop-punk, blends catchy pop melodies with fast-paced punk rock.
-Their lyrics center on relationships, adolescent frustration, and maturity—or lack thereof.
-The group emerged from a suburban, Southern California skate-punk scene and gained notoriety for high-energy live shows and irreverent humor.
+Blink-182 is an American rock band formed in Poway, California, in 1992.
+Its current and most widely recognized line-up consists of bassist and vocalist Mark Hoppus, guitarist and vocalist Tom DeLonge, and drummer Travis Barker.
+Though its sound has diversified throughout their career, its musical style, described as pop-punk, blends catchy pop melodies with fast-paced punk rock.
+Its lyrics primarily focus on relationships, adolescent frustration, and maturity, or lack thereof.
+The group emerged from a suburban, Southern California skate punk scene and first gained notoriety for high-energy live shows and irreverent humor.

+The band's debut, Cheshire Cat, and second studio album, Dude Ranch, were released in 1995 and 1997 respectively, through independent imprint Grilled Cheese, a subdivision of Cargo Records.
+These releases helped the band gain moderate success around the local San Diego punk scene and abroad (namely Australia), which brought attention from major labels amid the punk rock resurgence on a mainstream scale post-Dookie.
 After years of independent recording and touring, including stints on the Warped Tour, the group signed to MCA Records.
-Their biggest albums, Enema of the State (1999) and Take Off Your Pants and Jacket (2001), saw international success.
-Songs like "All the Small Things", "Dammit", "I Miss You", and "What's My Age Again?" became hit singles and MTV staples.
-Later efforts, including an untitled album (2003), marked stylistic shifts.
-Hoppus is the only member to remain in the band throughout its entire history.
-DeLonge left the group twice, both times a decade apart, before eventually returning.
-Founding drummer Scott Raynor recorded and toured with the group before being dismissed in 1998, with Barker taking his place from that point on.
-From 2015 to 2022, the band included Alkaline Trio singer/guitarist Matt Skiba, with whom they recorded two albums, California (2016) and Nine (2019) and toured in support of both.
+Its third and fourth albums—Enema of the State (1999) and Take Off Your Pants and Jacket (2001)—had the greatest commercial success while the singles "All the Small Things", "Dammit", and "What's My Age Again?" became hit songs and MTV staples.
+Later efforts, including an untitled album (2003), Neighborhoods (2011), and an EP Dogs Eating Dogs (2012), marked stylistic shifts.
+Hoppus is the only member to remain in the band throughout its history.
+DeLonge left the group twice, a decade apart, before returning again.
+Founding drummer Scott Raynor recorded and toured with the group before being dismissed in 1998 and replaced by Barker.
+During DeLonge's absence from 2015 to 2022, the band included Alkaline Trio singer and guitarist Matt Skiba, with whom it recorded two albums, California (2016), and Nine (2019), and toured in support of both.
+Following DeLonge’s return to the band in 2022, their ninth album, One More Time..., was released on October 20, 2023.

-Blink-182's straightforward approach and simple arrangements, which helped initiate pop-punk's mainstream rise, made them popular among generations of listeners.
-Worldwide, the group has sold 50 million albums and moved 13 million copies in the U.S.
+Blink-182's straightforward approach and simple arrangements, which helped initiate pop-punk's second mainstream rise, made it popular among generations of audiences.
+The group has sold 50 million albums worldwide and 15.3 million in the U.S.